JekyllCitizens.Org

 Reverse 911 (Hurricanes and other emergencies.)

 The last hurricane to directly hit Jekyll was in 1898, but several devastated the island in the 1800s.
-For information on evacuation routes, call the Georgia State Patrol at 635-2303 or the Jekyll Fire Department at 635-2930.
+For information on evacuation routes, call the Georgia State Patrol 911.
 A reverse 911 system is now in effect on Jekyll.
 If there is information about a pending hurricane that needs to be dispersed, every telephone on the island will be called with the information.
 Hurricanes rarely hit Jekyll Island, but if and when one does, we need to be ready.

 [How the Reverse 911 system works.} The Emergency Management System of Glynn County has instituted a Code RED Emergency Notification System.
 This is an ultra high-speed telephone communication service for emergency notifications.
 “Code RED” is capable of telephoning all or targeted areas of Glynn County in case of an emergency situation that requires immediate action such as a boil-water notice, missing child or evacuation notices.
 This system operates in a reverse 911 fashion and is capable of dialing over 50,000 phone numbers per hour.
 A pre-recorded message is delivered to the occupant of the home or an answering machine.
 “Code RED” will make three attempts to connect any phone number.